Reinoptland/picture-explorer-routing/plan.md

   - X Component (Detail Page)
   - X We need a Route (dynamic route, with :pictureId)
-  - A Link for every picture to navigate to detail page for that picture
+  - X A Link for every picture to navigate to detail page for that picture ..??

 - Figure out which picture we need to display